Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Introduced optional HTTP mode for the S3 API
 * Made SSL certificate changes for the S3 API without a cluster restart
 * Added audit syslog in JSON format
-* Made corresponding changes and additions to the REST API and `qq` CLI
+* Made corresponding changes and additions to the Qumulo Core REST API and `qq` CLI
 * Fixed issues with the Qumulo Core Web UI, directory access by non-root users on Linux, and changed caching for some OpenMetrics API metrics

 ## Qumulo Core 5.3.4